 “Somebody has been trying to destroy this place,” said Mr. McCallister, eyeing the door.

-Florida, where the foreclosure crisis has struck particularly hard.
+But the two men have seen far worse as they go from one deserted house to another in northern Florida, where the foreclosure crisis has struck particularly hard.
 Mortgage companies hire contractors like these men to inspect and maintain houses that once-proud owners can no longer afford and no one else wants.
 These days, business is brisk.

 These contractors and thousands like them see first hand the detritus of the subprime era: peeling paint, gutted interiors, family dogs left behind to starve, overgrown lawns infested with snakes.